‘It’s Everything’ – The Rubens on ‘0202’ and the Long-Overdue Return of Live Music

 Aussie legends The Rubens were just putting the finishing touches on their long-awaited fourth studio album when the world was rocked by COVID.
-The single “Live in Life” had been released a few months earlier and fans were champing at the bit to hear more from the band’s latest venture.
+The single “Live in Life” had been released a few months earlier, and fans were champing at the bit to hear more about the band’s latest venture.
 But alas, fate was against them.
-In April, the New South Wales act announced that not only was the ‘Live in Life’ tour set to be postponed, but that the pandemic had halted production of the album.
+In April, the New South Wales act announced that not only was the ‘Live in Life’ tour set to be postponed but that the pandemic had halted production of the album.
 Now, nearly 12 months down the track, the needle is finally moving.

-“We were lucky in that we’d finished the writing and most of the recording for 0202 before lockdowns really kicked off, so the creative process wasn’t affected.
+“We were lucky that we’d finished the writing and most of the recording for 0202 before lockdowns really kicked off, so the creative process wasn’t affected.
 No songs about masks or hand sanitiser,” the band told Man of Many.
-“We’ve got a pretty in-house process when it comes to song writing and recording so creatively we should be pandemic proof.”
+“We’ve got a pretty in-house process when it comes to songwriting and recording, so creatively, we should be pandemic-proof.”

 With 0202 now officially unveiled to the world, The Rubens are setting their sights on the next big goal – playing shows.
-At the moment, live music remains an interesting premise.
-Venues are unable to hold capacity gigs and shows feel nothing like they used to, but it’s not all bad.
+At the moment, live music remains an exciting premise.
+Venues cannot hold capacity gigs and shows feel nothing like they used to, but it’s not all bad.
 In fact, thanks to Coopers Live, Loud and Local, The Rubens are back out in front of a sold-out audience, sharing intimate performances of the new-unveiled album 0202.
-We were there to catch it all and check in with the boys, almost a year after the events that halted progress on their most important release to date.
+We were there to catch it all and check in with the boys almost a year after the events that halted progress on their most significant release to date.

 Q: Firstly, it’s amazing to see live music back.
 What does it mean for you guys to be playing live in front of an audience again?